-The company disclosed the data breach to the New Hampshire Attorney General on Dec.
-23, 2025, and notified impacted individuals by mail.
+The company disclosed the data breach to the New Hampshire Attorney General and the U.S. Department of Health and Human Services on Dec.
+23, 2025, and the Massachusetts Attorney General on Dec.
+24, 2025.
+AllerVie has notified impacted individuals by mail.

 Following the discovery of the ransomware attack, AllerVie Health initiated an investigation and began notifying affected individuals as required by law.
 The company is also offering impacted individuals complimentary credit monitoring and identity protection services through Cyberscout, a TransUnion company.